swift-server/async-http-client/README.md

 # AsyncHTTPClient
-This package provides simple HTTP Client library built on top of SwiftNIO.
+This package provides an HTTP Client library built on top of SwiftNIO.

 This library provides the following:
 - First class support for Swift Concurrency (since version 1.9.0)